USEPA/webcms/terraform/webcms/README.md

 ### Built Images

-The images for Drupal, nginx, and Drush must have been built before this module is deployed.
+The images for Drupal, nginx, Drush, and the metrics sidecar must have been built before this module is deployed.
 See [How to Run](#how-to-run) for more information.

 ## Module Inputs